-- Data bytes are shifted with Most Significant Bit first.
-Byte fields with data in parenthesis "()" indicate data being read from the device 1 on the IO pin. - SR = status register, The Status Register contents and Device ID will repeat continuously until CS terminates the instruction.
-2. - At least one byte of data input is required for Page Program, Quad Page Program and Program Security Register, up to 256 bytes 3. of data input.
+- 1. Data bytes are shifted with Most Significant Bit first.
+Byte fields with data in parenthesis "()" indicate data being read from the device on the IO pin. - 2.
+SR = Status Register.
+The Status Register contents and Device ID will repeat continuously until CS terminates the instruction. - 3.
+At least one byte of data input is required for Page Program, Quad Page Program and Program Security Register, up to 256 bytes of data input.
 If more than 256 bytes of data are sent to the device, the addressing will wrap to the beginning of the page and overwrite previously sent data. - 4.
-See Manufacturer and Device Identification table for Device ID information. - Dual Input Address - IO0 = A22, A20, A18, A16, A14, A12, A10, A8, A6, A4, A2, A0, M6, M4, M2, M0 - IO1 = A23, A21, A19, A17, A15, A13, A11, A9, A7, A5, A3, A1, M7, M5, M3, M1 - 6.
-Dual Output data - IO0 = (D6, D4, D2, D0) - IO1 = (D7, D5, D3, D1)
+See Manufacturer and Device Identification table for Device ID information. - 5.
+SC = Security Register.